 - The toilet cistern takes forever to refill

-Whatever the reason is for changing the toilet fill valve, this guide will help you through the simple process on how to change a toilet fill valve.
+Whatever the reason for changing the toilet fill valve, this guide will help you through the simple process of changing a toilet fill valve.

 Ok Let Us Get Started

-When it comes to changing a toilet fill valve, there is a couple for things you will need to check.
+When it comes to changing a toilet fill valve, you will need to check a few things.

 - What type of fill valve do you have?